rifatz-the-analyst/Retail-Sales-Inventory-Optimization-Analysis/README.md

 These conditions create two business risks:

 - Lost sales opportunities from stockouts on high-demand and low-stocks products.
 For example, the inventory analysis in Ciudad de Mexico 2 Store (highest average daily order).
 It has eight products with lowest coverage days that fewer than 7 days.
 Those products have $1,749 potential revenue loss.
+In addition, an analysis of opportunities across 50 stores shows that there are a total of 370 products have $30,646 potential revenue loss with $8,504 potential profit loss.
 - Increased holding costs from excess inventory on slower-moving products, especially on low-demand and high-stocks products.
 For example, the inventory analysis in Morelia 1 Store (highest coverage days).
 It has twelve products with highest coverage days that more than 30 days.
 Those products have $1,511 excess inventory value.
+In addition, an analysis of opportunities across 50 stores shows that there are a total of 492 products have $63,488 excess inventory value.

 With Q4 approaching and historical data suggesting stronger seasonal demand, inventory allocation becomes increasingly important to maintain product availability and support revenue growth.